Tertiary education in Australia: Enrolment statistics

+Economic impact

-International higher education therefore represents one of the country's largest exports, contributing $25.4 billion to the economy in 2018–19 through their economic activity (including university fees, living costs, tourism, etc.).
-Of those granted visas between 2001 and 2014 as international students across all sectors, approximately 16% were granted permanent residency at some stage, with 16,588 granted permanent residency in 2019–20.
+International higher education represents one of Australia's largest exports, contributing $25.4 billion to the economy in 2018–19.
+Of those international students granted visas between 2001 and 2014, approximately 16% were granted permanent residency at some stage, with 16,588 granted permanent residency in 2019–20.

 There are concerns that Australian universities are too dependent on international student revenue, particularly from the largest inbound cohort of China.
 Similarly, concerns have been raised regarding some international student's English language capability, with calls to tighten admissions standards and provide more support for developing these skills.

+For-profit education

 Criticism

 Problems with the new mass marketing of academic degrees include declining academic standards, increased teaching by sessional lecturers, large class sizes, 20% of graduates working part-time, 26% of graduates working full-time but considering themselves to be underemployed, 26% of students not graduating at all, and 17% of employers losing confidence in the quality of instruction at a university.

 Students' rate of return on their large investment in time and money depends to a great extent on their study area.
 A longitudinal study by the Department of Education and Training found that median full-time salaries for undergraduates four years into their careers ranged from $55,000 in the creative arts to $120,000 in dentistry.
 For those with a master's degree or higher, the figures range from $68,800 in communication studies to $122,100 in medicine.
 Rates of graduate unemployment and underemployment also vary widely between study areas.
 For comparison, the average taxable income for the top ten trades range from $68,000 for landscapers to $109,000 for boilermakers.

 A 2018 study from the Grattan Institute found that the gender gap in career earnings has continued to shrink, and that the proportion of foreign students is growing rapidly.
 Although the graduate labour market has partly recovered from the Great Recession, only the education, nursing and medical sectors have seen significant earnings growth.

 There is a concern that Australian Universities have "lacked the incentives, encouragement and resources" to "bring about the transformation in which high-growth, technology-based businesses become a driving force behind Australia's economy" and demonstrated there is no Australian universities placed in the Reuters top 100 ranking for lack of innovation and competitiveness.
 Only 10.4% of Australian higher education students study ICT and Engineering/Technologies related courses.